Frequently Asked Questions

 How can I obtain a license to use the Crossed Grain Trademark l on my products?

 Our Member societies license the symbol to manufacturers, distributors and retailers to use on their gluten free products and promotional material.
 For more information on where to obtain a license please contact email@example.com.

-The Crossed Grain symbol can be licensed only for multiple ingredient and/or processed products or when there is a high risk of contamination.
+The Crossed Grain Trademark can be licensed only for multiple ingredient and/or processed products or when there is a high risk of contamination.
 For example, fresh fruit and vegetables cannot be licensed as they are naturally gluten free; but fruit bars or buckwheat flour can be licensed as they have undergone a process which may hold a risk for gluten contamination.
 For a full list of products that are not permitted to display the Crossed Grain symbol please see Appendix I of the AOECS Standard.

 What does 'gluten free' really mean?

 The term 'gluten free' implies no gluten content, but in practice it is not possible to test for a zero level of gluten.
 Research has shown that people with coeliac disease are able to safely tolerate a very small amount of gluten.
 As a result low levels of gluten are allowed in products that are labelled gluten free.
 When you see the term gluten free this means that the food contains no more than 20 parts per million (ppm) gluten and complies with the EU Regulation (EU) 828/2014 for the labelling of gluten-free foods.

 How can I get my products tested for gluten?